TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Dash should just take stamina on credit like in souls
     - We can make the dash a little more expensive to compensate so that we can still do 4 dashes on a full bar
         - This game is too fast anyway so we wouldn't want more dashes here

-- Tutorial levels
-    - Walking
-    - First weapon
-        - Choosing with numbers (have to for akimbo)
-        - Holster/previous weapon
-            - Maybe the green areas could teleport when they detect step completion to mash several steps into a single level
-        - Toggle laser, show which surface is shoot through
-    - Akimbo
-    - Knives:
-        - Kill with primary/secondary, could be just one level
-        - throwing especially with scroll down/up
-    - Ricochets

 - Settings: split Gameplay tab into HUD and Rendering (or idk name it somehow else)
 - Editor: Fix lighting inconsistency between with and without FOV